MicrosoftDocs/common-data-model-and-service/common-data-model/samples.md

 cdmCorpus.Storage.Mount("cdm", new LocalAdapter(pathFromExeToExampleRoot + "example-public-standards"));
 ```

-## Explanation of C# sample code in files for the new OM
+## Explanation of C# sample code in files for the new object model

 ### Read Manifest (1-read-manifest)